filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 _Description of `daily_fee` accumulation in the partition and its use on WindowPoSt remains the same._

 The `SectorOnChainInfo` struct will be extended to include a new field `daily_fee` which will be used to store the daily fee for the sector.
 This value will be updated at the time of sector activation and will be used to calculate the daily fee for the sector for the duration of its lifetime.

-Due to the number of sectors already on chain and the expense of migrating to a new format to add this field, the existing block layout will continue to be supported, which is represented as a 15 element array, with one element per field of the struct.
+Due to the number of sectors already on chain (currently 645,600,000) and the expense of migrating to a new format to add this field, the existing block layout will continue to be supported, which is represented as a 15 element array, with one element per field of the struct.
 The new field will be added as the 16th element of the array.
 Loading and decoding any `SectorOnChainInfo` block will be able to handle both the old and new formats.
 Any writes by the builtin actors will strictly use the new format.

 A future migration will be proposed to unify the format, however this is deferred until additional sector clean-up activities can take place to reduce the number of unused sectors on chain, thereby reducing the cost of migration.